hvervetid/housepriceindex/README.md

 ## Export index in long format to csv and dta
-fwrite(index_long, 'your/path/to/export/index.csv')
+data.table::fwrite(index_long, 'your/path/to/export/index.csv')

-install.packages('haven')
 haven::write_dta(index_long, 'your/path/to/export/index.dta')

 ## Convert to wide format
-index_wide = dcast(index_long, target_id ~ year, value.var = c('price', 'price_se', 'outer_radius_used','inner_radius_used'))
+index_wide <- data.table::dcast(index_long, target_id ~ year, value.var = c('price', 'price_se', 'outer_radius_used','inner_radius_used'))

 ## Merge into ward shapes and produce a quick map of the index in 2015 to see what it looks like
 shape_index <- merge(wards, index_wide, by = 'target_id')

-install.packages('ggplot2')
-library(ggplot2)
 ggplot() + geom_sf(data=shape_index, aes(fill=price_2015)) +
     scale_fill_gradient(high='darkorchid4', low='wheat', name='Price index 2015 (£)', transform = 'log10')

 ```
-In this case, you calculate the index for a single point and assume that it is representative across the whole hexagon.
-If the hexagons are large, it may be a good idea to create several points within each hexagon.
+In this case, you calculate the index for a single point and assume that it is representative across the whole ward.
+If the wards are large, it may be a good idea to create several points within each ward and average across these.

 The example datasets are publicly available property transactions in Greater London in 2015-2018, geolocated by postcode, as well as a list of wards in City of London and Inner London boroughs.
 Postcodes were geolocated using the publicly available Code-Point Open geodatapackage.
 See data description by running ?example_dataset_wards and ?example_dataset_transactions for further details.